openjdm/openjdm.github.io/_sources/neuromarketing.md

 life are built to revolve around commerce, marketing, and communication, there is an increasing need to understand what is going on in the interactions thereof.
-When you see an advertisement, you’re interfacing with marketing stimuli that has been crafted to hopefully nudge you to buy it.
+When you see an advertisement, you’re interfacing with marketing stimuli that have been crafted to hopefully nudge you to buy a particular item.
 Although this pattern seems age-old, we are still at the forefront of understanding how we interact with and are affected by marketing.
 Neuromarketing has emerged and grown exponentially over the past couple decades as a core intersection of business, decision-making,